paynl/nodejs-sdk/README.md

 Paynl.Transaction.start({
     amount: 0.01,
     paymentMethodId: 1927,
-    //returnUrl and ipAddres make no sense for instore payments, but are mandatory
+    //returnUrl and ipAddres are not used for instore payments, but are mandatory
     returnUrl: "not_applicable",
     ipAddress: "10.20.30.40",
     terminalId: "TH-####-####"